Macmachi/gptfoot/README.md

 * Support for dozens of languages

 ## 🌟 Potential future updates
-* [Normal] Make the bot more flexible by adding more events such as yellow cards and player changes, with the option of enabling or disabling events in config.ini
+* [Low priority] Make the bot more flexible by adding more events such as yellow cards and player changes, with the option of enabling or disabling events in config.ini.
+The idea behind the bot was to send only essential messages, so this is not a high priority.
 * [Low priority] Implement a better scoring management for penalty shootouts, as they are not handled the same way as regular goals
 * [Low priority] Improved handling of season ID retrieval (currently requires manual adjustment in config.ini at the beginning of each season)
 * [Low priority] Inclusion of OpenAI API call costs